CAOR-MINES-ParisTech/ukfm/docs/_sources/auto_benchmark/attitude.rst.txt

-    Root Mean Square Error w.r.t. orientation (deg) -left UKF    : 1.09
+    Root Mean Square Error w.r.t. orientation (deg) -left UKF    : 1.06
-        -right UKF   : 1.09
+        -right UKF   : 1.05
-        -EKF         : 1.09
+        -EKF         : 1.05

-We compute the Root Mean Squared Error (RMSE) averaged over all the Monte-Carlo.
 All the curves have the same shape.
 Filters obtain the same performances.

 We finally compare the filters in term of consistency (Normalized Estimation Error Squared, NEES), as in the localization benchmark.